ietf-wg-cellar/matroska-specification/subtitles.md

 *   Start and stop timestamps that are used in a timestamps original storage format **SHOULD** be removed when being placed in Matroska as they could interfere if the file is edited afterwards.
-Instead, the Blocks timestamp and Duration **SHOULD** be used to say when the timestamp is displayed.
+Instead, the Blocks timestamp and `BlockDuration` **SHOULD** be used to say when the timestamp is displayed.

 *   Because a "subtitle" stream is actually just an overlay stream, anything with a transparency layer could be use, including video.